visgl/deck.gl/docs/layers/grid-cell-layer.md

 * Default: `true`

 Whether to enable grid elevation.
 If set to false, all grid will be flat.

-##### `fp64` (Boolean, optional)

-* Default: `false`

-Whether the layer should be rendered in high-precision 64-bit mode.
-Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

 ##### `material` (Object, optional)